qinghaoh/qinghaoh.github.io/_posts/2020-09-23-shortest-path.markdown

                 if (alt < prices[neighbor]) {
                     pq.offer(new int[]{neighbor, prices[neighbor] = alt, stops[neighbor] = s + 1});
                 } else if (s + 1 < stops[neighbor]) {
+                    // although prices is not optimal at the moment, the number of stops is less than stops[neighbor]
+                    // which means this path has the potential to be the optimal solution in later steps
+                    //
+                    // do not set stops[neighbor] = s + 1 here!
+                    // stops[neighbor] is updated only if prices[neighbor] is updated
+                    // it doesn't reflect the least stops of all paths so far
+                    // iwo, currently it's possible that there exists a node where the stops are less than stops[node]
+                    //
+                    // stops[node] is a loose constraint
                     pq.offer(new int[]{neighbor, alt, s + 1});
                 }
             }